Close Menu

 Can light switches be replaced?

 Absolutely!
 Replacing light switches is a common DIY task, but it’s crucial to follow safety guidelines and turn off power before working.
+Use proper tools and verify wiring configurations before proceeding.

 Can I replace electrical outlets myself?